 Handle Animals with Care to Prevent Stress

 Handling and loading facilities should have solid sides, be free of broken boards or protrusions, and be well lit.
 Chutes should have non-slip footing, such as rubber mats, sand, gravel, or perforated concrete flooring.
-Loading ramps should also have traction (i.e. perpendicular cleats), be at angle of 25° or less and have no gaps between the ramps and the cattle liner.
-Cattle should be handled as calmly and quietly as possible during both loading and unloading to prevent bruising and other injuries related to falling or slipping.
+Loading ramps should also have traction (i.e. perpendicular cleats), be at an angle of 25° or less and have no gaps between the ramps and the cattle liner.
+Cattle should be handled as calmly and quietly as possible during both loading and unloading to prevent bruising and other injuries related to slipping or falling.

 In addition to the risk of transport injury, stress can depress the immune system.
 Steps taken to avoid or reduce stress in transport will reduce the risk of animals becoming sick after the trip is completed.
 Ensure that cattle: